Guppster/ProjectLedger/_posts/2017-04-06-simplicity-of-a-blog.md

 One online blogging system I really like is [Medium](http://www.medium.com).
 I think Medium has really eye catching blog posts due to the way the words are placed and the fonts that are used.
 I think these features have greatly contributed to the success of Medium in the past few years.
-The style of my blog is very similar to Medium, except it doesnt have any extra social media style functions.
+The style of my blog is very similar to Medium, except it doesn't have any extra social media style functions.